-This will enable them engage with you and your message such that doubts are dispelled and they begin to develop trust.
-If your message is emotionally compelling, you stand a better chance at having an impact with your target audience.
+This will enable them to engage with you and your message such that doubts are dispelled and they begin to develop trust.
+If your message is emotionally compelling, you stand a better chance of having an impact on your target audience.

 3. Ask Questions